 2.5 Stability analysis

 The stability analysis among genotypes over environments was done using GGE biplot multivariate analysis methods.
 The GGE Biplot model utilizes biplots, an effective tool for visualizing two-way data commonly conducted in MET data analysis.
-The first component of the GGE biplot, when closely associated with the genotype main effect (G), indicates the proportion of production solely attributed to the genotype, while the second component represents the proportion explained by genotype-environment interaction (GEI).
+The first component of the GGE biplot, when closely associated with the genotype main effect (G), indicates the proportion of production exclusively attributed to the genotype, while the second component represents the proportion explained by genotype-environment interaction (GEI).
 The GGE biplot was built according to the formula given by Yan et al. (2000):

 Yij=μ+ βj+λ1ξi1ηj1+2ηj2+ εij